oreillymedia/production-resources/oriole/index.md

 ## Cloning the Project from GitLab

 1. Start Docker if it’s not already running.
 (When active, a whale icon will appear in your menu bar.
 Click on it to check Docker’s status.)
-2. At the command line type `launchbot` at the terminal prompt, and LaunchBot will open in your default browser (we recommend Chrome or Firefox—don't use Safari).
+2. Start LaunchBot
-3. In LaunchBot, on the _Search_ page, paste the HTTPS URL from the GitLab project into the field labeled _clone an external project_ and click `download`.
-The project will now appear under the _Projects_ page and a project directory will be made in `~/launchbot/<project name>`.
+3. In LaunchBot, click the **Projects** tab.
+Under _Your Projects_, paste the HTTPS URL from the GitLab project into the field _Clone a project from a git url_ and click `download`.
+The project will now appear under _Your Projects_ and a project directory will be made in `~/launchbot/<project name>`.
-6. Exit LaunchBot (close the browser window) and return to the command line.
-You now need to switch to the `authoring branch` to do your work.
-    1. `cd ~/launchbot/<project name>`<br/>Change into the project directory.
+4. Double click the project
-    2. `git branch -r`<br/>Lists all available remote branches.
-    3. `git branch`<br/>Lists all available local branches.
-You should see an asterisk next to Master.
-    4. `git checkout authoring_branch`<br/>Moves you to the authoring branch, where you'll do your work.
-    5. `git branch`<br/>You should now see an asterisk next to `authoring_branch`.
-    5. `launchbot`<br/>Start LaunchBot again
-7. In LaunchBot, highlight the project and click _LAUNCH_
-    1. Once launched (it might take a while to launch the first time), options will appear under a _Services_ tab.
-Most likely, this will say “Open Notebook”.
-Click it.
-    2. A window will open in your browser with the directory tree.
-Navigate to the notebook and open it.
-Any changes you make will be saved to your local repository.
-    3. When you are done with edits, click `Command+S` to save any changes you made.
-    4. Go back to the _Projects_ page and click “Stop”.
-    5. Exit out of LaunchBot by closing the browser window.
-    6. You can now commit the changes back to the GitLab repo, so others can see your work.
+5. Select the branch you want to work on under _Working Branch_ (probably `authoring_branch`).
+6. Click LAUNCH PROJECT

 ## Committing Your Changes Back to GitLab

-On the command line:

-1. `cd ~/launchbot/<project name>`
-2. `git status`<br/>This command will list the files you changed
-3. `git add <filename>`<br/>Identifies the files you want to push to the GitLab repo
-4. `git commit -m "message"`<br/>Adds a message of what this commit contains
-5. `git push origin authoring_branch`<br/>Moves the changes to the remote GitLab repo
+After you are satisfied with the changes you have made:

+1. Close jupyter notebook
+2. Type in commit message
+3. Click COMMIT
+4. PUSH to remote repositor
-6. Let your editor know that you're ready for editorial input.
+5. Let your editor know that you're ready for editorial input.

 # Tips for Writing the Notebook Content<a name="tips"></a>